Check out the session summary below.

 After exploring the process of identifying story ideas, El-Hai turned his attention to developing those ideas into workable subjects.
 He advised attendees to experiment with different story structures, suggesting alternatives to the traditional inverted pyramid.

 Such alternatives include “the circle,” in which the story ends at the beginning, and “the braid,” which follows a main thread but weaves other narrative threads into the piece.
-His accompanying presentation included a graphic which used a rollercoaster to illustrate how to develop the course of a story’s narrative.
+His accompanying presentation included a graphic that used a rollercoaster to illustrate how to develop the course of a story’s narrative.

 “Subjectively appraise each story idea, use some math, and you’ll come up with your score,” El-Hai said.